vecuenca/SketchMyWord/README.md

 * A user goes on our site and creates a new game.
 They are given a session id which they can share with up to 3 other friends.
 * Since we do not know the technical complexity of streaming a drawing to other players, we will have two expected versions of our beta:
   * The first one is a drawable canvas that is streamed to all other watchers.
-  * If that is able to be completed fast enough, then we will deliver a basic version of $drawApp (as described above)
+  * If that is able to be completed fast enough, then we will deliver a basic version of SketchMyWord (as described above)

 ## expected final features
 1. The ability to create accounts.